dhruvparmar2310/ReactJS/WebPack/README.md

 ```

 Now run the `npm run build`, it will open in `[localhost:8888](http://127.0.0.1:8888/)` by default, and there you can see the bundle analyzer.

+## Caching :

+This allows sites to load faster with less unnecessary network traffic.